-Operational regulations are constantly changing during this unprecedented time.
+The only constant is change.
+If we have learned anything during this unprecedented time, it's that new information and updates are being disseminated almost daily.
 We want to assure our community of federal contractors that we are here to support you and we are in this together.
-As communities are shutting down to stop the spread of COVID-19 and disrupting supply chains, we want to provide you with resources designed to assist small businesses through this difficult time.
+As communities are taking precautions to stop the spread of COVID-19 and disrupting supply chains, we want to provide you with resources designed to assist small businesses through this difficult time.

 There are two programs in the CARES Act intended to assist government contractors to respond to the economic conditions caused by COVID-19.
 These programs include both a loan and grant program under the Small Business Administration.

 Small business owners in all U.S. states, Washington D.C., and territories are eligible to apply for an Economic Injury Disaster Loan advance of up to $10,000.
 The process for government contractors to apply for financial assistance is very simple. look at the FICO score of the owner and take annual gross profit of 2019 by 2 and that will be the loan amount that would be received.
 At this point that are the only two items, they are considering when determining relief amount.